top of page

 After leaving White Spot, I joined the Grade 2 Cascadia Pipe Band based in Seattle, Washington.

 Along with playing with Cascadia and teaching White Spot, I'm a Grade 1 solo piper.
-I've played at competitions throughout British Columbia and Washington, as well as the Nicol-Brown Amateur Invitational Piping Competition in Maryland where I placed second out of 10 and played against some of North America's top amateur pipers.
+I've played at competitions throughout British Columbia and Washington; the Nicol-Brown Amateur Invitational Piping Competition in Maryland, where I placed second out of 10 and played against some of North America's top amateur pipers; and Winter Storm in Kansas City, where I placed third in the North American Amateur Ceol Beag Championship.

-Since 2018, I've been a professional Piper for Hire, having played at weddings, funerals, Burns nights, memorials, Remembrance Day ceremonies, graduations, birthday parties, and so much more!
+Since 2018, I've been a Bagpiper for Hire, having played at weddings, funerals, Burns nights, memorials, Remembrance Day ceremonies, graduations, birthday parties, and so much more!

 BCPA Mini Gathering, 2025